PR8 – Ponta de São Lourenço hike – Best coastal trail in Madeira

 Vereda of Ponta de São Lourenço

-The first stage of the route is descending, but then we have to climb to a similar altitude until we reach a viewpoint from which we can observe a good part of the island’s northern coast.
-There’s an exit that goes down to a pebble beach a little further on.
+The first stage of the route descends, but then we have to climb to a similar altitude until we reach a viewpoint from which we can observe a good part of the island’s northern coast.
+A little further on, there’s an exit that goes down to a pebble beach.
 It will undoubtedly be quite appealing to go to the sea on hot days.

 Everything about Ponta São Lourenço hike - PR 8